psesh/psesh.github.io/index.md

 I am the founder and lead developer of the [Effective Quadratures](https://www.effective-quadratures.org) open-source project.
 Our goal is to  solve a range of problems in machine learning, uncertainty quantification and optimization using polynomials!

+I am currently organizing the Cambridge Linear Algebra Seminar Series (CLASS): a two-and-a-half day series of seminars on topics in numerical linear algebra.
+This year the focus of our seminars is *Solving Ax=b*.
+Registration and seminar details can be found at the [CLASS website](https://www.cambridge-class.org).

 {% include paginator.html %}